Information for parents, carers, families and social workers

 This second module is designed to expand personal skills development, assist in planning training activities for the Young Explorer Training event and understand Trainee Leader roles and responsibilities within the expedition leadership structure.

 Module 3: Application & Review

-Explorer Briefing Weekend: This weekend is designed to brief the Explorers with the knowledge they need before embarking on expedition.
-You will be an integral part of the weekend and will put your new knowledge into practice, helping to design and deliver sessions and icebreakers
+Explorer Training Week: This is designed to brief the Explorers with the knowledge they need before embarking on expedition.
+You will be an integral part of the week and will put your new knowledge into practice, helping to design and deliver sessions and icebreakers